-Dr. Lee is the Directory of Neurocritical Care for Mischer Neuroscience Institute, and the Vice Chair of Clinical Affairs for the UTHealth Medical School Department of Neurology.
+Dr. Lee is the Directory of Neurocritical Care for Mischer Neuroscience Institute, and the Vice Chair of Clinical Affairs for the McGovern Medical School at UTHealth Department of Neurology.

 Dr. Lee is a graduate of Columbia University, and he received formal training in cerebrovascular disease, neurological and neurosurgical critical care from Harvard Medical School – Massachusetts General Hospital and Brigham and Women’s Hospital in Boston, Massachusetts.

 In 2007, he was recruited to Columbia University College of Physicians and Surgeons in New York.
 As a full time faculty attending for the Neurological Intensive Care Unit at Columbia Presbyterian Medical Center, he has treated all critically ill, acute brain injury patients using the latest breakthrough in ICU technologies.
 He has trained multiple generations of both neurology and neurosurgery trainees as well as a large group of critical care fellows including neurocritical care, anesthesia surgical critical care fellows and pulmonary critical care fellows.
 He has served on hospital quality assurance committee and multidisciplinary, interdepartmental stroke and critical care committees at the New York Presbyterian Columbia University Medical Center.

 Since 2012, Dr. Lee has taken a leadership position as the Director of Neurocritical Care and the Neuroscience Intensive Care Unit at Memorial Hermann-Texas Medical Center and associate professor of neurology and neurosurgery, as well as vice chairman for clinical affairs at the department of neurology of The University of Texas Health Science Center at Houston (UTHealth) Medical School.